jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/events/burntokens.md

 * `holder` is the address from which the tokens were burned.
 * `projectId` is the ID of the token's project.
-* `count` is the number of tokens that were burned.
+* `tokenCount` is the number of tokens that were burned.
 * `memo` is a note that was attached.
 * `caller` is the address that issued the transaction within which the event was emitted.